 Affordable Medicare Supplement Plans in South Burlington, Vermont

-Plan C is one of the top plans in South Burlington, Vermont.
+Plan C is one of South Burlington, Vermont’s top Medicare Supplement plans.
 Medicare beneficiaries choose this plan because it covers all out-of-pocket costs except for Part B excess charges.
 The monthly premium is $183.51 to $381.02.
 You must have been eligible for Medicare before January 1, 2020, to enroll in Medigap Plan C.

 If you want to go a level lower, Plan D covers the same expenses as Plan C except for the Part B deductible ($233).
 The premium ranges from $160.99 to $363.46 monthly.